-Modelling long term relationships within sequences can be considered one of the most challenging problems within the machine learning community \citep{mikolov2014learning}.
-Although many memory architectures proposed for sequence-to-sequence modelling are capable of mapping short term relationships, they are less successful when handling long term dependencies (\cite{xu2016cached}).
-Long term relationships within the data are extremely useful and can significantly influence the accuracy of the predictions considering the repetitive nature of many processes.
+Modelling long term relationships in between sequences can be considered one of the most challenging problems within the machine learning community \citep{dietterich2002machine,bao2017deep}.
+Although many memory architectures proposed for sequence-to-sequence modelling are capable of mapping short term relationships, they are less successful when handling long term dependencies \citep{xu2016cached}.
+Long term relationships within the data are extremely useful and can significantly influence the accuracy of the predictions when considering the repetitive nature of many processes.
 For instance consider an air traffic modelling problem.
-Even though short term dependencies such as current weather and neighbouring traffic are the most influential factors, the repetitive nature of the aircraft trajectories and the flight schedules suggests that one can easily deduce a coherence among trajectories between days and seasons.
-A certain runway may be in use, so similar trajectories should be observed over the short term, but a sudden change of runway (due to weather for example) means ``new'' trajectories will be seen.
+Even though short term dependencies such as current weather and neighbouring traffic are the most influential factors, the repetitive nature of the aircraft trajectories and the flight schedules suggests that one can easily deduce a coherence among trajectories over a period of days and/or seasons.
+For example, at a point in time a certain runway may be in use, so similar trajectories should be observed over the short term, but a sudden change of runway (due to weather) means ``new'' trajectories will be seen.
 Having a long term memory means that these are not actually ``new'' trajectories, but can instead be recalled from an earlier, similar weather event or operational configuration.
 A similar logic can be applied when modelling pedestrian behaviour in a surveillance scenario, such as in the example shown in Fig. \ref{fig:fig_similar_contexts}.
-While the current location of neighbouring pedestrians are more influential, one cannot discard the influence of historical behaviour under similar contexts and events.
-Pedestrians may be wandering in a free area and then as new trains arrive a new ``flow'' of pedestrian movement appears in response to the congestion.
-But as we posses historical data under similar contexts one should be capable of accurately anticipating such pedestrian motion.
+While the current location of neighbouring pedestrians is most influential, one cannot discard the influence of historical behaviour under similar contexts and events.
+Pedestrians may be wandering in a free area, and as new trains arrive a new ``flow'' of pedestrian movement appears in response to the congestion.
+But as we posses historical data from similar contexts, one should be able to accurately anticipate such pedestrian motion.